 So there are different opportunities throughout the year for sellers to capitalize on high buyer activity or low listing competition.
 But when choosing the best time to sell a home in the Asheville market, it’s more important to consider your motivation for selling.
 If you’re ready to sell or you really need to sell quickly, then put your property on the market.
 While putting your property on the market in the slower times of the year may not result in an immediate sell, it is guaranteed that your home will not sell if it’s not even on the market.

-Best Price to Sell a House in Asheville
+How to Price a House to Sell Fast in Asheville

 Listing agents who tell their clients that their home is worth more than it actually is are doing the seller no favors.
 This strategy may win the listing for the agent, but it will cause the home to languish on the market, become a stale listing, and eventually likely sell for less than it would have had it been listed at the right price from the beginning.